-Figure 23 - Aramex Revenues by Region 2006 - 2020
+Figure 23 - Aramex Revenues by Region 2009 - 2021

-Aramex delivered a total of 119 million shipments in 2020, an increase of 17% from the same period in 2019.
-Figure 24 shows the revenue per shipment development from 2007 to 2020.
-In 2020, this figure was AED 5.24 S\$1.41), a decrease of 8% year-over-year.
-However, the chart demonstrates an unsteady trend with ups and downs especially in the last five years.
-Additionally, Figure 24 shows Aramex shipment volumes over time.
+Aramex delivered a total of 132 million shipments in 2021, an increase of 12% from the same period in 2020.
+Figure 24 shows the revenue per shipment development from 2007 to 2021.
+Additionally, Figure 25 shows Aramex shipment volumes over time.
 Aramex has seen noted a considerable increase in the cost per kilo of shipment due to limited air freight capacity and higher overall line haul costs.
 Therefore, Aramex is considering options to restructure their own long-haul network including chartering their own flights to some routes.
+Aramex continues to diversify its business units with a healthy mix of B2B and B2C services, moving to a B2B2C model with end-to-end service offering.